turris-cz/user-docs/docs/hw/omnia/rescue_modes.md

 * 2 LEDs: Rollback to latest snapshot
 * 3 LEDs: Rollback to factory reset
 * 4 LEDs: Re-flash router from flash drive
-* 5 LEDs or more: Boot to rescue shell
+* 5 LEDs: Unsecure SSH on 192.168.1.1 (Omnia 2019 and newer)
+* 6 LEDs: Flash from the internet (Omnia 2019 and newer)
+* 7 LEDs: Rescue shell

 !!! tip
     Release the reset button immediately after the required number of LEDs